Widnes Vikings: Post war

 The 1970s saw the first really outstanding Widnes team.
 A host of young local players developed into the "Cup Kings", a golden age for the club.
-The first cup-final was a loss in the 1971–72 Lancashire County Cup.
+The first cup-final was a loss in the 1971–72 Lancashire Cup.

 Six years after he retired from playing Vince Karalius returned to Widnes as coach; appointed in January 1972.
 The following two seasons, Widnes reached the finals of the BBC2 Floodlit Trophy.
 The first success came in the 1975 Lancashire Cup which Widnes won by beating Salford that season.
 They also won the 1975 Challenge Cup final 14–7 versus Warrington at Wembley.
 This was the first time in their history that Widnes had won two trophies in the same season.
 At his zenith, Karalius, stepped down once from his role as coach.
 He was replaced in May 1975 by Frank Myler.

 Widnes visited Wembley in the following two seasons, losing to St. Helens and then Leeds.
-However, this was made up for by victories in the Lancashire County Cup and John Player Trophy.
+However, this was made up for by victories in the Lancashire Cup and John Player Trophy.
 The season after this (1977–78) saw their first league championship.
 The team went through the season unbeaten at home in the league.
 There were also trips to the John Player and Premiership finals.

 Keith Elwell began his run of 242 consecutive appearances at Wembley in the 1976–77 Challenge Cup Final, including two as a substitute.
 He finished his run at Hull F.C. on 26 September 1982.
 This record for consecutive appearances for one club stands to this day.

 Doug Laughton took over the job of team coach when Frank Myler retired from the position in 1978.
 The 1978–79 season saw no less than four cups come to Widnes—the BBC2 floodlit trophy, Lancashire Cup, Premiership and a win at Wembley over Wakefield Trinity in front of a crowd of 93,218.
 Widnes also defeated the Ashes-winning 1978 Kangaroo tourists.

 The 1979–80 season saw Widnes beat Bradford Northern in the Premiership final, but come second to them in the league and John Player Trophy.
 The Lancashire Cup was won for the fifth time in the 1970s.

 The 1980s started with a Wembley win over Hull Kingston Rovers in 1980–81.
 The season after this, Widnes again returned to Wembley, to face Hull F.C.
 Widnes led 14–6 with less than 20 minutes to go, but the game finished 14–14 and Hull won the replay 18–9 at Elland Road, Leeds.
 Widnes kept their record of winning a cup every season by defeating Hull 23–8 in the Premiership final.
 The next season saw Hull again beaten by Widnes in the Premiership final.

 Vince Karalius returned to the club in March 1983 as co-coach with Harry Dawson.
 Dawson quit as coach in March 1984 with Karalius continuing as team manager.
 Karalius led a strong Widnes side to the finals of the Lancashire Cup and John Player Trophy and another Wembley victory appearance 19–6 against Wigan.